-Joe’s full of plans for town (and full of himself).
+Joe is full of plans for town (and full of himself).
 He insists that he can’t run the store because he’ll be busy with more important things.
-Despite her objections, Joe is determined that Janie must run the store.
+Joe is determined that Janie must run the store, despite her objections.

 The town continues advancing.
 Joe arranges for street lamps to be brought in and makes a big deal about lighting them.
-He arranges a party around it, complete with a barbeque.
+He arranges a party around it, complete with a barbecue.

 Joe is also a bit of a town bully.
 He somehow has a way of forcing people to do things for him, like dig drainage ditches around the streets by his store.